ubercoolsec/howdoi-api/README.md

 # HOW-DO-I API
-A web API wrapper over the amazing `howdoi` tool
+A web API wrapper over the amazing `howdoi` tool with support for Telegram bot API

 ## Usage